ibm-cloud-docs/hs-crypto/index.md

 {: #get-started-prerequisites}
 {: hide-dashboard}

-In order to use {{site.data.keyword.hscrypto}}, make sure that you have a [Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-accounts).
+In order to use {{site.data.keyword.hscrypto}}, make sure that you have a Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account.
+For details about the {{site.data.keyword.cloud_notm}} account types, see [Account types](/docs/account?topic=account-accounts).

 1. To check your account type, go to [{{site.data.keyword.Bluemix_notm}}](https://cloud.ibm.com/login){: external} and click **Management** > **Account** > **Account settings**.
-2. If you have a Lite account and want to use {{site.data.keyword.hscrypto}}, [upgrade your account to a Pay-As-You-Go or Subscription account](/docs/account?topic=account-upgrading-account).
-You can also [apply your promo code](/docs/billing-usage?topic=billing-usage-applying-promo-codes) if you have one.
+2. If you have a Lite account and want to use {{site.data.keyword.hscrypto}}, upgrade your account to a Pay-As-You-Go or Subscription account.
+You can also apply your promo code if you have one.

+  For detailed instructions, see [Upgrading your account](/docs/account?topic=account-upgrading-account) and [Applying promo codes](/docs/billing-usage?topic=billing-usage-applying-promo-codes).

 ## Step 1: Provision the service
 {: #provision-service}